 Trying to manually calculate the subtle differences in costs between carriers is an exercise in minutiae that will only create more time and headaches for you.
 Since we’re talking all about saving money, do yourself a favor and work with a third-party that has already negotiated lower prices and leverages technology that can serve up the best shipping options for your specific instance.

 One of our favorite shipping solutions is Shippo.

 Another area worth exploring as you consider the price of shipping is the packaging.
 From the material, quantity, and price, to the design and weight, packaging can affect your shipping costs in a number of ways.

 The good news is that means you have multiple options to choose from as you attempt to reduce shipping costs through smarter packaging:

 - Bulk orders: when it comes to cutting costs, bulk purchases will always win out over one-offs.
-Make sure you have an accurate idea of your packaging demands; you don’t want to buy ten thousand boxes a month if one thousand will do.
+But make sure you have an accurate idea of your packaging demands; you don’t want to buy ten thousand boxes a month if one thousand will do.

 - Cost-effective alternatives: not all packing materials are created equal.
 Do you need to wrap your products in bubble wrap when blank newspaper would do?
 Does every product warrant a cardboard box, or could you bag a few?

 - Custom-sized packaging: did you know you’re paying for the space your products don’t occupy in their boxes?
 Who wants to pay for air?
 If your products don’t fit snugly in a traditional box, you might opt for a custom route.